Skip to Content

 Drill/Screw Gun

-I use a Dewalt screw gun (also a drill) in the workshop to speed up the process of removing engine covers, carburetor bolts, Armature bolts, etc. It’s a brushless motor and as tough as nails, I drove over it a few times – still works great!
-Batteries are interchangeable and so if you have a Dewalt product already you won’t need the battery.
+I use a Dewalt screw gun (also a drill) in the workshop to speed up the process of removing engine covers, carburetor bolts, Armature bolts, etc. It’s a brushless motor and as tough as nails; I drove over it a few times – still works great!
+Batteries are interchangeable, so if you have a Dewalt product already, you won’t need the battery.
 Picture links to Amazon.com.

 Torque Wrench

-Teng 1/2 Torque wrench, a fantastic tool I use it every day, and mine is still going strong.
+Teng 1/2 Torque wrench is a fantastic tool.
+I use it every day, and mine is still going strong.
 A torque wrench is advised for tightening components such as flywheel nuts and blades.
 The torque spec of these components is very important.
 Picture links to Amazon.com.
 If you are buying a torque wrench, check out my review of Teng torque wrench, it’s the wrench I use.

 Piston Stop Tool